Pensacola Navy base mass shooter had accomplices, help from Saudi Arabia, victims claim in terror lawsuit

 – – –

-The Washington Post’s Kareem Fahim contributed to this report.
+The Washington Post’s Kareem Fahim in Istanbul contributed to this report.